sangar82/CodeIgniter-Starter/README.md

 ##How create a new scaffold

+Sangar Scaffolds creates the files for CRUD operations for you!

+It creates the tables on the database, the controllers, the models and the views.

+It also modifies the routes.php file.

+You can create forms with the followings elements:

+- name
+- textarea
+- radiobuttons
+- checkboxes
+- select
+- select 1:N (populate the form select with a existent Model)
+- upload images (with thumbnail creation and uploads rules)
+- upload files (with uploads rules)
+- hidden relational (It's a special element.
+Only one hidden relational by scaffolding is allowed.
+It will produce a form with relation 1:N linked with his parent form automatically)

+Each element has validation rules and the possibility to do it multilanguage.

+Create also a paginated list view.

-Login into the private zone, and search the link 'Scaffolds' on the top of the page
+To create a new scaffold, login into the private zone, and search the link 'Scaffolds' on the top of the page

 - Write the Controller name you want produce.
 - Write the Model name you want produce.
 - Copy the code blocks of elements you need and paste to scaffold code textarea.
 Each code block must be separated by commas.
 The scaffold code is a JSON without the first '{' and the last '}'
 - Choose the options you want
 - Scaffold!

 ##Translate controllers name and controllers method names